Hubble photographs the most distant star ever found

 This story originally appeared on Popular Science.

-The Hubble Space Telescope has added yet another remarkable discovery to its legacy: It has spotted the farthest star ever found, a star that began to emit light within the first billion years after the big bang.
+The Hubble Space Telescope has added yet another remarkable to its legacy: has spotted the farthest star ever found, a star that began to emit light within the first billion years after the big bang.
 The star is so far away that its light takes 12.9 billion years to reach

-Hubble spotted the star WHL0137-LS, nicknamed “Earendel,” which is Old English for “morning star” or “rising light,” with a combination of its powerful instruments and lucky alignment.
+Hubble spotted the star WHL0137-LS, nicknamed “Earendel,” which is English for “ star” or “rising light,” with a combination of its powerful instruments and lucky cosmic alignment.
 The mass of a huge galaxy cluster, called WHL0137-08, warped space through an effect called gravitational lensing.
 That distorted portion of the cosmos magnified the distant star’s light, and Hubble was in the right place to get a glimpse.
 The findings were published Wednesday in Nature.

-“It’s by far the most distant individual star that we’ve ever seen,” NASA’s Jane Rigby, a co-author of the , told National Geographic.
+“It’s by far the most distant individual star that we’ve ever seen,” NASA’s Jane Rigby, a co-author of the paper, told National Geographic.
 “This will be our best chance to study what an individual, massive star was like in the universe.”

 Earendel’s light, as Hubble observed it, was shining within 900 million years after the big bang, at a time called “redshift 6.2”.
 The discovery is a major leap from the next-farthest star ever detected, which existed at “redshift 1.5,” when the universe was around 4 billion years old.